MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -RemoteRoutingAddress
 The RemoteRoutingAddress parameter specifies the SMTP address of the mailbox in the service that this user is associated with.
-This address is created automatically when the service is initially configured in the format of \<your domain\>.mail.onmicrosoft.com.
+This address is created automatically when the service is initially configured in the format of `<your domain>.mail.onmicrosoft.com`.

 If you've configured mail flow between the on-premises organization and the service, such as in a hybrid deployment, you don't need to specify this parameter.
 The remote routing address is calculated automatically and assigned to the email address policy for the on-premises organization by the Hybrid Configuration wizard.